-This report is a free and abridged version of S&P 500 & Sectors: ROIC Rebounds in 4Q22, one of our quarterly reports on fundamental market and sector trends.
+This report is a free and abridged version of S&P 500 & Sectors: ROIC Keeps Falling In 2Q23, one of our quarterly reports on fundamental market and sector trends.
 The full report is available to our new Professional and Institutional members.

-The full version of this report analyzes the drivers^{1,2} of economic earnings [ROIC, NOPAT margin, invested capital turns, and weighted average cost of capital (WACC)] for the S&P 500 and each of its sectors (last quarter's analysis is here).
+The full version of this report presents the drivers^{1,2} of economic earnings [ROIC, NOPAT margin, invested capital turns, and weighted average cost of capital (WACC)] for the S&P 500 and each of its sectors (last quarter's analysis is here).
+You can find the same analysis on other key metrics here.